 - Ninja Creami Pint Container: The pint container is essential for freezing and churning your ice cream mix.

-Quick Tips
+Quick Tips for Better Texture

 You can, but it won’t be as thick and creamy.
 Cottage cheese really makes the texture awesome.